Georgie Goater is a dance artist from Aotearoa currently based in Helsinki.

 - Collaborating with fellow artists, process-oriented co-creation

-- Finding embodied writing as movement and choreographic practice
+- Finding embodied writing as choreographic practice

 - Asking questions, taking risks